qlik-oss/sense-installer/docs/preflight_checks.md

 ### Kubernetes version check
 We check the version of the target kubernetes cluster and ensure that it falls in the valid range of kubernetes versions that are supported by qliksense.
-The command to run this check and the expected output are as shown below:
+The command to run this check and the expected similar output are as shown below:
 ```console
 $ qliksense preflight k8s-version